fonoster/routr/docs/api-resources.md

 title: Resource Files
 ---

-**Arke** API version is currently `v1beta1`.
+**Routr** API version is currently `v1beta1`.
 We will continue to improve the API, resource definition, and other artifacts until we reach a final version.
 We then will establish an update policy to ensure backward compatibility.
 Until then keep an eye on this document.

 ## General Configuration